-It ain’t called the Waterfall Way for nothing.
-The 185km winding stretch of road extends through the Dorrigo National Park between Coffs Harbour and Armidale, cutting through mountains, rainforests, valleys and large open fields and it’s got more waterfalls than you can shake a foraged eucalyptus walking stick at.
+Waterfall Way is a 185km winding stretch of road that extends through the Dorrigo National Park between Coffs Harbour and Armidale.
+It has more waterfalls than you can shake a foraged eucalyptus walking stick at.

 - Plunging waterfalls